scientific-python/cookie/docs/pages/principles/deisgn.md

 ## Consider: Do I really want a custom class?

-Using built-in Python types (`int`, `float`, `str`) and standard scientific Python types like Numpy array and Pandas DataFrame makes code interoperable.
+Using built-in Python types (`int`, `float`, `str`) and standard scientific Python types like NumPy array and Pandas DataFrame makes code interoperable.
 It enables data to flow between different libraries smoothly, and to be extended in unforeseen ways.